Last Updated on

 Light shedding means low maintenance

 Rejoice doodle lovers!
-That low-shedding coat, courtesy of the Poodle, allows for minimal shedding with only light grooming needed.
+That low-shedding coat of Goldendoodles, courtesy of the Poodle, allows for minimal shedding with only light grooming needed.

 It’s up to you whether or not you want to trim your Goldendoodle’s coat.
 If you opt not to, brush her once every week to two weeks in order to keep tangles away.